• Skip to primary navigation

 Also, since Anise Seeds have a longer shelf life than Anise Extracts due to its low moisture content, they can be stored for a more extended period.

-Apart from the above-stated differences between Anise Seeds and Anise Extracts, one must also note that excessive usage of either can hamper the flavor profile of the dish being prepared.
+Apart from the above-stated differences between Anise Seeds and Anise Extracts, one must also note that excessive usage of either can hamper the flavor of the dish being prepared.

-Additionally, some individuals may develop allergic reactions to either form, so caution must be exercised before consumption.
+Also, some individuals may develop allergic reactions to either form, so caution must be exercised before consumption.

 Source and Form